Rhode Island Psychology Licensure Requirements

 Three Steps to Becoming a Psychologist in Rhode Island

 Although there are many details involved in the process of becoming a licensed psychologist in Rhode Island, there are three broad steps to the process.
 First, you must complete a bachelor’s degree and may choose to earn an optional master’s degree in psychology after that.
-Next, you will need to earn a doctoral degree in psychology.
+Next, you will need to earn a doctoral degree in psychology from one of the psychology schools in Rhode Island or from a school in another state with similar requirements.
 The final broad step is to begin the process of applying for licensure through the Board.

 1. Earn a bachelor’s degree and (optionally) a master’s degree in psychology.